taxjar/vat_check/README.md

 ```

-Response for lookup if the VAT ID is not formatted correctly:
+VAT is not formatted correctly:
 ```
 vat = VatCheck.new('XX123456789')
 vat.regex # false